Baltimore Ravens: 2001–2007

-The next off-season, the Ravens looked to augment their receiving corps (which was second-worst in the NFL in 2004) by signing Derrick Mason from the Titans and drafting Oklahoma wide receiver Mark Clayton in the first round of the 2005 NFL Draft.
+The next off-season, the Ravens looked to augment their receiving corps (which was second-worst in the NFL in 2004) by signing Derrick Mason from the Titans and drafting Oklahoma wide receiver Mark Clayton in the first round of the 2005 NFL draft.
 However, the Ravens ended their season 6–10.

 The 2006 Baltimore Ravens season began with the team trying to improve on their 6–10 record of 2005.
 The Ravens, for the first time in franchise history, started 4–0, under the leadership of former Titans quarterback Steve McNair.

-In 2006, The Ravens lost two straight games mid-season on offensive troubles, prompting coach Billick to drop their offensive coordinator Jim Fassel in their week seven bye.
+In 2006, The Ravens lost two straight games midseason on offensive troubles, prompting coach Billick to drop their offensive coordinator Jim Fassel in their week seven bye.
 After the bye, and with Billick calling the offense, Baltimore would record a five-game win streak before losing to the Cincinnati Bengals in week 13.
-Still ranked second overall to first-place San Diego Chargers, the Ravens continued on.
+Still ranked second overall to first place San Diego Chargers, the Ravens continued on.
 They defeated the Kansas City Chiefs, and held the defending Super Bowl champion Pittsburgh Steelers to only one touchdown at Heinz Field, allowing the Ravens to clinch the AFC North.

 The Ravens ended the regular season with a franchise-best 13–3 record.
 Baltimore had secured the AFC North title, the No. 2 AFC playoff seed, and clinched a 1st-round bye by season's end.
 The Ravens were slated to face the Indianapolis Colts in the second round of the playoffs, in the first meeting of the two teams in the playoffs.
 Many Baltimore and Indianapolis fans saw this historic meeting as a sort of "Judgment Day" with the new team of Baltimore facing the old team of Baltimore (the former Baltimore Colts having left Baltimore under questionable circumstances in 1984).
 Both Indianapolis and Baltimore were held to scoring only field goals as the two defenses slugged it out all over M&T Bank Stadium.
 McNair threw two costly interceptions, including one at the 1-yard line.
 The eventual Super Bowl champion Colts won 15–6, ending Baltimore's season.

 The Ravens hoped to improve upon their 13–3 record but injuries and poor play plagued the team.
 The Ravens finished the 2007 season in the AFC North cellar with a disappointing 5–11 record.
 A humiliating 22–16 overtime loss to the previously winless Miami Dolphins on December 16 ultimately led to Billick's dismissal after the end of the regular season.
 He was replaced by John Harbaugh, the special teams coach of the Philadelphia Eagles and the older brother of former Ravens quarterback Jim Harbaugh (1998).